oh-yeah-ics-314-final-project-7-lets-go/oh-yeah-ics-314-final-project-7-lets-go.github.io/index.md

 ## About ETS

-ETS gives ease of access for ETS employees to review and create projects reports sent in by the state's Independent Verification and Validation (IV&V) vendors by standardizing the information sent in by each vendor.
+ETS gives ease of access for ETS employees to review and create projects and reports sent in by the state's Independent Verification and Validation (IV&V) vendors by standardizing the information sent in by each vendor.

 You can read more in the HACC proposal listed [here](https://hacc.hawaii.gov/wp-content/uploads/2025/10/Challenge-Use-Case-2025-ETS-Project-Review-Web-Application.pdf).